-Exporters must now report on the condition of the animals 30 days after they arrive in the importing country.
-They must also provide information on the post-arrival welfare of the animals, including their final point of destination, and transport arrangements.
+- report on the condition of the animals at 30 days after they arrive in the importing country.

 People importing our high-value breeding stock into their countries are making a significant investment.
-It is in their interests to ensure the animals are kept in excellent condition after they arrive.
+It is in their interests to keep the animals in good condition after they arrive.

 However, New Zealand does not have jurisdiction over the live animals it exports once they are unloaded into the importing country.

-It’s time to review New Zealand’s export rules to ensure they are the right ones to maintain our high standards of animal welfare and protect our international reputation.
+It’s time to review New Zealand’s livestock export rules to make sure they are the right ones to maintain our reputation for high standards of animal welfare.

 The area is a complex one.
 The review will consider factors including: